BitBoxSwiss/mcu/README.md

 **MCU code for the [Digital Bitbox](https://digitalbitbox.com) hardware wallet.**

 All communication to the hardware wallet enters and exits a single gateway `char *commander(const char *command)` that receives an encrypted command and returns an encrypted reply.
 The communication protocol is described in the [API](https://digitalbitbox.com/api.html).
+A Python script to interact with the device is in the `py/` folder.

-The code can be compiled and tested locally without the need for a device.
-See the `tests_cmdline.c` code for a simple example and the `tests_api.c` code to test the full API.
+The code can be compiled and tested locally without the need for a device, e.g., `tests/tests_api.c` tests the full API.
 The `tests_api.c` code will also test a live device if one is plugged into a USB slot.
 This requires installation of the [hidapi library](http://www.signal11.us/oss/hidapi/) for USB communication, a micro SD card in the device, and a number of touch button presses to permit `erase` and `sign` commands.
-WARNING: data on the device and micro SD card will be **lost** when running `tests_api.c`.

 ECDSA signatures are performed with either the [bitcoin core secp256k1 library](https://github.com/bitcoin/secp256k1) or using a simplified version of the smaller [micro ECC library](https://github.com/kmackay/micro-ecc), depending on a setting in the `CMakeLists.txt` file.
 Each library is resistant to known side channel attacks.

-**Standardized functions:**

-	Cryptographic: secp256k1, RFC6979, AES-256-CBC, SHA2, HMAC, PBKDF2, RIPEMD160
-	Encoding: Base-64, Base-58-check, JSON
-	Bitcoin: BIP32, BIP39, BIP44

 ## Build Instructions